 Kitchen Energy Saving Solutions

 One of the most straightforward energy saving solutions is to keep your range's cooktop burners clean.
-They'll reflect the heat better and require less energy for cooking.
+They'll reflect heat better and require less energy to cook.

 You can save energy by turning off electric burners several minutes before the allotted cooking time is up.
 The burners will stay hot long enough to finish the job without using any more electricity.